magoo/minimalist-risk-management/SCENARIOS.md

 > Leadership may call out far more specific risks, and that is OK. ("_A warehouse is offline_")

-## 2. Scenarios that influence Business Risk 💻💽🔥🚒
+## 2. Scenarios that influence these risks 💻💽🔥🚒
-These are risks that can be decomposed from top level risks voiced by leadership.
-These would calibrate a whole team toward specific issues.
+Risks can be decomposed from top level risks voiced by leadership.
+These would calibrate a team toward specific issues.
+Here is an example:

-- A production infrastructure credential has been exposed publicly.
+- A trust issue has created a loss in customer activity.
-- Confidential information has leaked and is accessible externally.
-  - An employee has leaked intentionally.
-  - An employee has accidentally leaked.
-  - Information was stolen.
-  - A system was misconfigured and exposed confidential information.
+  - Our application was exploited and customer data was exposed.
-- An insider has intentionally used their access for personal gain or to cause harm.
-- A customer's data has been improperly accessed.
-- An application weakness has resulted in an incident.
-  - Public security research has gone outside of a proper disclosure process.
-  - A security issue was exploited.
-  - An application behaved incorrectly and exposed data.
+    - An IDOR was discovered by an adversary and exploited.
-- We poorly handle an incident.
-  - An incident occurred that has "log regret" (logs that needed to exist that did not)
-  - We have botched crisis communications and a situation is made worse.
-- A vendor of ours has had an incident.
-- Payment instruments are compromised en route from customer to us.
-- Weak authentication is involved with an incident.
-- An adversary is aware that they can operate within our network boundary.
-- An employee is physically threatened.
-- An unencrypted physical storage device is stolen.
-- A production cryptographic certificate or key is exposed (Encryption or Signing)
-- An unpredicted and uncategorized incident has occurred.
+    - An RCE was discovered by an adversary and exploited.
-- A competitor is involved with an incident.
-- An endpoint is compromised.
+    - Our application retrieved objects from the wrong customer's S3 bucket when exporting data.

 ## 3. Tasks that influence business risk 👨‍💻👩‍💻 ☑️
 With target risks in mind, a team can pursue OKRs to influence the likelihood of information security scenarios occurring.
 This is well covered in [better OKR's](https://medium.com/@magoo/how-to-measure-risk-with-a-better-okr-c259bccf359e).

 Downstream scenarios can become highly specific.
 For instance: An engineer may target the "_an endpoint is compromised_" scenario by focusing on highly specific scenarios involving a certain attachment type, a vulnerable piece of software on the endpoint, or maybe a patch level.
-Others may contribute to the same scenario with other approaches, creating an engineering environment that values defense in depth.
+Others may contribute to the _same scenario_ with _other approaches_, creating an engineering environment that values defense in depth.
 They may also approach the risk from [many different factors](https://medium.com/starting-up-security/the-five-factors-used-to-secure-systems-7f58be0f447f) depending on limitations.

+## Common scenario modifiers
+These are typical additions to help prioritize the most relevant scenarios.
+They are not typically scenarios themselves, but help focus mitigation efforts to the highest priority problems.

+Some scenarios are only important if they are capable of trigger an incident of a certain severity.

+> A *P0 incident* has involved...
+> A P0 incident has involved an employee who was not off-boarded correctly.
+> A P0 incident has resulted because an attacker bypassed rate limiting.

+Some bugs might not meet a specific "severity" classification but end up leveraged criminally anyways.

+> ...was exploited "*in the wild*"
+> An RCE discovered in our software was exploited "in the wild".
+> An exploit targeting the configuration of web server we host has been observed in the wild.

+The publicity involved with a scenario may be the goal of reduction efforts.

+> The *press has disclosed*...
+> An employee has leaked confidential data which the press has disclosed.
+> We have botched a vulnerability disclosure and the press has disclosed it before we could issue a fix.

+A time based scope is always included.
+Using consistent scopes or calendar based scopes improves everyone's ability to forecast comparable scenarios. "_Next Month_", "_Next Year_", "_Next Quarter_" are all typical.

+## IT Management Scenarios
+Scenarios that are typically of concern to an IT organization.

+- An employee's email has been accessed by an outsider.
+- We have opened an incident to deal with a vendor compromise.
+- Employee communications were compromised.
+- Internal documentation has been exposed to, and indexed by, a search engine.
+- Removable storage containing sensitive data has been lost.
+- An employee laptop has been stolen and was not encrypted.
+- A social engineer has received sensitive documents / data.
+- An employee was not off-boarded correctly.

+## Employee Scenarios
+Scenarios that involve a "bad employee".

+- An employee has decided to abuse their authorization.
+- An employee is violating the social media policy.
+- An employee is harming another employee.
+- An employee has decided to violate security policy.
+- An employee has harmed the organization with access retained after termination.

+## AWS Risks
+Scenarios typically involving cloud infrastructure.

+- An IAM secret key has exposed to the internet.
+- An S3 bucket has exposed to the internet.
+- Security groups and ACL's have exposed a high risk server.
+- An adversary has gained access to our AWS account.
+- CloudTrail logs have been deleted or modified.

+## Endpoint Risks
+Typical risks to desktops / laptops.

+- An adversary has implanted malware on an endpoint.
+- Endpoint malware is remotely beaconing to a C2.
+- An adversary has moved laterally in the environment.
+- An adversary has exploited unpatched software on an endpoint.
+- An adversary has elevated privilege on an endpoint.

+## Application Security Scenarios
+Risks involving a product or application being developed by an organization.

+- An adversary has remotely executed code through our application.
+- An adversary has bypassed our rate limiting capability.
+- An adversary has queried our database directly through our application.
+- An adversary has exploited an indirect object reference vulnerability.
+- An XSS vulnerability has been used against another user on our application.
+- A research finding has gone outside of our disclosure process.
+- Payment instruments are exposed to an adversary.
+- Credentials are exposed to an adversary.

+## Incident Response Scenarios
+Meta-Incidents created by poor incident handling.

+- An incident has sustained for more than two days.
+- We are unable to discover root cause in an incident.
+- We have not been able to comment publicly within our communications SLA.

+## Physical Security Scenarios
+Physical harm and physical loss.

+- A celebrity employee is harassed in person
+- An employee is involved in violence on company space (real estate or event)
+- Company property over $X has been lost.
+- An unauthorized individual has accessed our facility.
+- An executive is threatened while traveling.
+- An incident was not captured our cameras.